-For much of their lives, dogs need to jump to reach the bed, couch or car and sometimes reaching those heights isn’t even possible due to old age or an injury.
+For much of their lives, dogs need to jump to reach the bed, couch, or car.
+Sometimes reaching those heights isn’t even possible due to old age or an injury.

-Offering a safer and easier way to help them will be a huge help in your life too, and the purchase of a Dog Ramp may be just the thing you need to keep your pup happy and provide them with more independence.
+Offering a safer and easier alternative will be a huge help in your life too.
+The purchase of a dog ramp may be just the thing you need to keep your pup happy and provide them with more independence.

-Dog Ramps are Especially Important and Helpful for:
+Dog Ramps are Especially Important and Helpful for Certain Breeds

 1. Small Breed Dogs